apigeoneer/Blog-App-using-MERN-stack-/README.md

 # MERN Stack Blog

 Welcome to our Blog App repository!
-This full-stack application leverages the power of MongoDB, Express, React, and Node.js (MERN) to provide a robust platform for creating, managing, and sharing blog posts.
+This full-stack application leverages the power of MongoDB, Express, React, and Node.js (MERN) to provide a robust platform for creating & managing blog posts.
 With a user-friendly interface and a range of features, this app offers an excellent foundation for bloggers and developers alike.

 ![blog_demo](https://github.com/user-attachments/assets/752901ef-d84b-41f7-bbe6-05be293ecb30)